 Can taking a walk help you to calm your brain?

-After weeks of walking, I found that, especially whilst walking in deep snow, my mind was less active, calm even.
-Which led me to be more patient; stopping to photograph something that in the past I thought was ordinary and dull – grass seed heads in winter – which I began to see as beautiful in their golden wintery beauty – made me stop.
+After weeks of walking, I found that, especially whilst walking in deep snow, my mind was less active and calm.
+This led me to be more patient; stopping to photograph something that in the past I thought was ordinary and dull – grass seed heads in winter – which I began to see as beautiful in their golden wintery beauty – made me stop.
 When I stopped, I appreciated the silence.
 I could hear raindrops falling from trees and would stand and listen to ice melting.
 These tiny, tiny sounds had an incredible impact on my brain.
-Focusing on the sounds of raindrops falling is very calming; my brain felt peaceful, cooled and still.
+Focusing on the sounds of raindrops falling is very soothing; my brain felt peaceful, cooled and still.

 I began to look for other treasures (or found objects), which I occasionally collected; a gnawed pinecone would make me think about the squirrel which had feasted on it, and during such moments, one is thinking about something other than oneself.
 One of the problems with having depression is that it is very hard to escape your own thoughts and problems; this is part of the condition.

 Once or twice, I looked up into the sky and saw buzzards circling; this always made me feel more bird-like and free.
-On one occasion, I was standing on the edge of a commanding view, and I imagined myself flying free, and, for perhaps the first time in my life, I felt truly unfettered.
+On one occasion, I was standing on the edge of a commanding view, and I imagined myself flying free.
+For perhaps the first time in my life, I felt truly unfettered.

 Can walking give you a leaner body and a more peaceful brain?